maiyuzhe/shunli/README.md

 ## Shunli

-Shunli is a learning aid tool that is able to turn speech into text.
+Shunli is an OpenAI Whisper based learning aid that is able to turn speech into text.
 It can take Chinese audio recordings, and turn it into a transcript of which a student can study and analyze unfamiliar words.
 You can submit recordings from the browser with one's microphone, upload an audio file from one's computer, or even submit a youtube video link.

 ![shunli_final](https://github.com/maiyuzhe/shunli/assets/100047986/cca27a9e-6b6c-4a58-8c58-85821e733e9a)